Valakhilya/b_a_dandi/content/en/posts/GVC.md

 ## Sri Hari-vasar

 The time of *ekadashi* fasting is called the **Hari-vasar** period (as we sing in the *ekadashi* song).
 This period itself lasts for the last quarter of *ekadashi* and the first quarter of *dvadashi*.
 For this reason, the *Hari-bhakti-vilasa* (13.259) strictly prescribes the observance of fasting without interrupting it until the completion of the first quarter of *dvadashi*.
 The variations in the timing of *parans*, or breaking of fasting, are related to this.

+## Case of sampurna ekadashi

+At this point, we consider the *sampurna ekadashi* as pure by definition since this *ekadashi* is dated on the second day, and thus the **tithi** naturally begins earlier than two *muhurta* before the second sunrise.
+However, it is not uncommon for a *sampurna ekadashi* to be *viddha* from a conventional point of view.
+This is an issue that requires discussion and resolution.
 ## Names of ekadashis

 There are twelve **masas**, or lunar months, in a lunar year.
 Each **masa** contains two *ekadashis*: one for the dark half of the month (*Krishna ekadashi*) and one for the light half (*Gaura ekadashi*).
 These *ekadashis* are repeated every year in the same order.
 In years with an additional month of Purushottam, two more special *ekadashis* are added for that month.
 The names of these 26 *ekadashis* (the last two being for the month of Purushottam) are listed below.